emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/Putnam-exam/DNA-methylation/DNA-methylation.md

 > The above functions seem to be housekeeping functions that were differentially methylated?
 This involved in heritability?
 Long term change in housekeeping methylation levels.
 Not short-term env. inducible?

 In reduced pH conditions, *Montipora capitata* global methylation levels did not change, but *Pocillopora acuta*'s increased after 6 week exposure.
-Caveat: Mcap could have undergone increases and decreases that leveled out to an appearance of no response(Putnam et al 2016()).
+Caveat: Mcap could have undergone increases and decreases that leveled out to an appearance of no response([Putnam et al 2016](https://onlinelibrary.wiley.com/doi/pdf/10.1111/eva.12408)).

-Dixon et al 2018
+3 month reciprocal transplant of *Acropora millepora* from GBR; reefs were different in mean temperature and other abiotic factors.
+MBD-seq methods.
+Fitness higher at colder reef (possibly b/c higher concentration of nutrients).
+Methylation shift in genic regions.
+Transplant from hot to cold resulted in highly methylated genes becoming less methylated and less methylated genes becoming more methylated.
+This was mirrored but less pronounced from cold to hot reef.
+Transplated corals GBM shifted to reflect the location transplanted to: aka dynamic not fixed patterns.
+[Dixon et al 2018](https://www.pnas.org/content/pnas/115/52/13342.full.pdf); [Dixon et al 2017](https://pdfs.semanticscholar.org/6adf/d8444086db37f6d5942368962dafe2d39816.pdf)
+> cold reef was also higher in nutrients -- more nutrients allowing for more methylation activity via more metabolites and energy?

 Increase in genome-wide methylation in *Stylophora pistillata* when exposed to pH conditions for 2 years.
 Changes modified gene expression and altered pathways in cell cycle regulation.
 [Liew et al 2018](https://advances.sciencemag.org/content/4/6/eaar8028/tab-pdf)